 Nuclear fission is the process of splitting the nucleus of an atom into two or more smaller nuclei.
 As the atom is split, neutrons and energy (heat) are released.
 The heat energy generates steam, which in turn powers a turbine generator that then produces electricity.

-The electricity generated through nuclear fission is clean because it burns no fuel, thus producing no carbon emissions.
+Importantly, the electricity generated through nuclear fission is clean because it burns no fuel, thus producing no carbon emissions.

 According to the International Atomic Energy Agency, there are roughly 50 SMR designs being developed around the world.
 The majority of these SMRs will have a mass production component, with the primary construction of the reactor happening in a controlled factory setting.

-Small modular reactors: Clean and green energy
+Small modular reactors: Clean and safe energy

 However, due to their scale and the small amount of uranium they use, SMRs aren’t even in the same category when it comes to any risk posed by the technology.